The Best Behind-the-Ear Hearing Aids in 2024

 Cost for a pair: $397

-Of the three hearing aid models offered by MDHearing, the rechargeable and water-resistant Volt is our favorite BTE model.
+Of the three hearing aid models offered by MDHearing, the rechargeable and water-resistant Volt is our favorite RIC model.
 It can withstand water up to three feet for 30 minutes; plus, it features improved battery life and directional microphones that focus on important conversations in front of you rather than background noise.
 Volt hearing aids are also equipped with advanced feedback-cancellation technology that eliminates whistling, buzzing, and other unwanted noises.

 The primary downside of Volt hearing aids is that they don’t have any smartphone functionality; there’s no Bluetooth streaming here.
 Also, to toggle between sound settings, we had to press the dial on the hearing aids themselves, rather than use a smartphone app, as with Jabra and Lexie’s devices.
 That said, if you don’t use a smartphone, then this might not matter all that much.